 Through teaching, I share my passion for the field by encouraging students to evaluate the ways in which religion affects the world and their community, in order to ultimately produce their own ideas and critiques about the role of religion in history.
-I have teaching expertise in American religious history, cultural geography, environmental ethics, and Native American studies.
+I have teaching expertise in American religious history and experience, environmental ethics, and Native American studies.

-In my course sections, I facilitate a participatory learning experience where students engage critically and creatively with historical and contemporary issues.
-For two semesters, I acted as a preceptor with a discussion section of 16 students for American Christianity, a required survey course at the Duke Divinity School.
+In all my courses, I facilitate a participatory learning experience where students engage critically and creatively with historical and contemporary issues.
+In American Gods, my introductory course to religion in America at Randolph College, I foregrounded the rich diversity of beliefs and practices in American life with special attention to ethnicity, immigration, and structures of power.
 My students encountered and learned to evaluate primary sources by working through them in class, honing their abilities to analyze and produce arguments about the complex factors that contribute to change over time.
-When reading particularly difficult texts, such as those dealing with violence, war, and slavery, I present the material in a variety of ways.
-For example, when discussing slavery we begin with two texts: selections from Catherine Beecher on abolition and selections from slavery advocate George Armstrong.
-Working in small groups, students first observe and describe the texts without analysis.
-With difficult topics, this practice allows students to first build on common concerns and confusions before sharing their evaluations with the entire class.
-After observation, as an entire class we discuss what the texts reveal about the authors, the historical period, and the questions we are left with.
-Finally, after all of the blocks have been built, we analyze the hermeneutics of each piece.
-Students are often distraught that Armstrong’s pro-slavery arguments appear more persuasive when students rely on their default modes of interpretation.
-This provides an excellent opportunity for the students to think through how religious texts do not in of themselves offer one hermeneutical guide, but require complex interpretive judgments.
-I have found this thinking routine to be very useful in focusing students, bringing them together as a class, and reminding them that religions are living traditions with social consequences.
+When reading particularly difficult texts, such as those dealing with violence, war, and slavery, I presented the material in a variety of ways.
+For example, when discussing slavery, we began with two texts: selections from Catherine Beecher on abolition and selections from slavery advocate George Armstrong.
+Working in small groups, students first observed and described the texts without analysis.
+This practice allowed students to first build on common concerns and confusions before sharing their evaluations with the entire class.
+After observation, as an entire class we discussed what the texts reveal about the authors, the historical period, and the questions we were left with.
+Finally, after all of the blocks have been built, we analyzed the hermeneutics of each piece.
+Students were often distraught to find Armstrong’s pro-slavery arguments appeared more persuasive when students relied on their default modes of interpretation.
+This provided an excellent opportunity for the students to think through how historical texts do not in and of themselves offer one hermeneutical guide, but require complex interpretive analysis.
+I have found this type of activity challenges learners to move from simple to more complex forms of thinking, brings students together as a class, and reminds them that religions are living traditions with social consequences.

-My teaching philosophy is to always foster an environment of mutual support and inclusivity.
-In the second iteration of American Christianity I built upon my previous experiences and employed a “yes, and…” policy, in which students were encouraged to listen and respond to the previous speaker before stating their own comments.
-Students felt open to voice their own opinions and questions, while respecting those of their peers.
-With experience working with underrepresented communities as part of my pre-doctoral work and as an instructor with a diverse student body at Duke University, I am committed to creating spaces where students feel safe enough to bring their skills, strengths, culture, and background to class, and then guiding them on how to use these to participate in the curriculum.
-Student evaluations repeatedly highlight the inclusive class environment I work to build, noting I foster “a careful dialogue” between diverse students and encourage students to “hear a variety of arguments and perspectives,” noting the “discussion was always well facilitated yet never dominated.”
+My teaching philosophy is to always foster an environment of mutual support and inclusion.
+In Common Experiences, my first-year seminar at Randolph College, I employed a “yes, and…” policy, in which students were encouraged to listen and respond to the previous speaker before stating their own comments.
+Students felt open to voice their own opinions and questions, while respecting those of their peers, creating a tight-knit learning community and developing discussion skills.
 By creating an educational environment that recognizes and appreciates individual and group differences, I constantly strive to grow with my students as an inclusive teacher.

 When conflict does arise in class, I guide students to unpack the multiple sides of an argument.
 For example, in Sustainability: Faith, Denial, Reason, the 30 upper-level students came from vastly different socioeconomic backgrounds, but often assumed everyone had the same upbringing.
 This came to a head when discussing how pollution and environmental degradation affects the poorest communities the most acutely.
 A few students struggled to see how the experiences of pollution in lower-income communities were the responsibility of other population groups.
 I provided examples both locally—the location of Durham’s industrial plants relative to the area’s poorest neighborhoods—and globally—overcrowded urban India’s reliance on biomass burning.
 I then asked students to piece-apart the layers of each case study to better understand the structures of power implicit and explicit in the creation and treatment of pollution.
 By providing real-world examples and asking the students to listen and respond to each other’s concerns and questions, I facilitated a space for my students to help each other think critically about the diverse perspectives and realities of environmental degradation.
 In all of my courses, I encourage students to think critically about difference and their location in the context of cultural diversity.